felipecortinas/myprojects/README.md

 # myprojects
 _(^^)_
 Some micro projects that i made in Data Science studies.
-Projects about Algorithms, Foundations of IT an Mathematics
+Projects about Algorithms, Foundations of IT and Mathematics

 :coffee: :pizza: 📸 :atom: 🇧🇷 💻 :dancer: